-- (1) Funding may not be combined with other state aid including aid under Commission Regulation (EU) 2023/2831 of 13 December 2023 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid (OJ L, 2023/2831, 15.12.2023) unless the other aid refers to different identifiable eligible costs, or the maximum aid intensity applicable to this support or the maximum amount of aid applicable for this support is not exceeded. - (2) The aid intensity of all the aid granted to a project is to be limited to 50 per cent of the respective total production costs.
+(1) Funding granted pursuant to these Guidelines may be combined with other state aid if these measures refer to different identifiable eligible costs, as well as with other state aid for the same, partly or entirely overlapping eligible costs, as long as the total does not exceed the maximum aid intensity applicable or the maximum amount of aid applicable for this support according to the GBER.
+If maximum limits for combining state aid are defined in German or European law, these limits also apply to funding pursuant to these Guidelines.

+(2) The aid intensity of all the aid granted to a project is to be limited to 50 per cent of the respective total production costs.
 The aid intensity may be increased as follows: in the case of cross-border projects financed by more than one EU Member State and involving producers from more than one Member State, the aid intensity may be up to 60 per cent of the respective total production costs.